SamirGiri197/Zip_Solver-with_LLM/README.md

   It passes the rules of the game, board state and asks for what is the next move and why?

-  Both the ollama and gemini been able connect some numbers but failed to solve the puzzle correctly.
+  Both the ollama and gemini been able to connect some numbers but failed to solve the puzzle correctly.

 ## How to Play